Contents

 Third-party data

-Most common programmatic targeting types
+Most common programmatic targeting strategies

 Reaching target audiences is one of the key purposes for gathering these insights as it can help to learn who they are, how they behave online, and what they're interested in.